-The best soil structure is a granular soil that contains a variety of pores (Loam).
+The best soil structure is granular soil that contains a variety of pores (Loam).
 This soil has the best ability to absorb moisture, allow for proper drainage, and transport air.
-All of these factors are in place as a result of the aggregates being the perfect size.
+All of these factors are in place as a result of the aggregates being a perfect size.

 - Fill the jar about 1/3 full with the soil to be tested.

 - Fill the jar with water and detergent then cap it.